Tanuj-Manikanta-2007/Marks-Analysis/README.md

+1) First file is about the code in pandas with .ipynb extension
-📊 Marks Analysis – Python, Pandas, Power BI
+2) Second file is about the Power BI Dash Board with .   extension 📊 Marks Analysis – Python, Pandas, Power BI
 Overview
 Marks Analysis is a data analytics project designed to process classroom marks, apply relative grading, and present results through interactive visualizations.